Joe Maloney

 Joseph John Maloney (26 January 1934 – 17 October 2006) was an English footballer.
 A half-back, he had an 11-year career in the English Football League, making 289 league and cup appearances.

 He graduated from a youth player at Liverpool to sign professional forms with the club in January 1951.
-He signed with Shrewsbury Town three years later, and helped the "Shrews" to win promotion out of the Fourth Division in 1958–59.
-He transferred to Port Vale in June 1961, before moving on to Crewe Alexandra just two months later.
-He helped the "Railwaymen" to win promotion out of the Fourth Division in 1962–63, before he joined non-league outfit Winsford United.
+He signed with Shrewsbury Town three years later and helped the "Shrews" to win promotion out of the Fourth Division in 1958–59.
+He transferred to Port Vale in June 1961 before moving on to Crewe Alexandra just two months later.
+He helped the "Railwaymen" to win promotion out of the Fourth Division in 1962–63 before he joined non-League club Winsford United.

 Career

 Liverpool

 Maloney started his career at Liverpool, coming through the junior ranks at Anfield to sign professional forms in January 1951.
-He took the place of Bob Paisley when making his first team debut in a goalless draw at home to Bolton Wanderers in March 1953.
-He made a further eleven first team appearances as a central defender, but could do little to prevent Don Welsh's "Reds" from losing their First Division status at the end of the 1953–54 season.
+He took the place of Bob Paisley when making his first-team debut in a goalless draw at home to Bolton Wanderers in March 1953.
+He made a further eleven first-team appearances as a central defender but could do little to prevent Don Welsh's "Reds" from losing their First Division status at the end of the 1953–54 season.